buzzingpixel/valueobject-ext/README.md

 # valueobject-extensions

-A collection of value objects based on funeralzone/valueobjects.
+Some routine value objects for use with funeralzone/valueobjects.

+Forked from https://github.com/padosoft/valueobject-ext because that package is not on GitHub but provides PHP 8 compatibility and some bug fixes to the orignal package.

 ## Requirements ##